tilakbabu/catalog/README.md

 ## JSON Endpoints
 The following are open to the public:

+I added glyphicon to access these urls easily.

 Catalog JSON: `/catalog/JSON`
     - Displays the whole catalog.
 Categories and all items.